Last Updated on October 4, 2023

-Well, Wednesday’s post seemed to have rattled some cages over the Pinterest white dots and questioning whether or not they are copyright infringement because late that night I received an email from Silvia Oviedo, the Head of Creator and International Growth at Pinterest.
+Well, Wednesday’s post seemed to have rattled some cages over the Pinterest white dots and questioned whether or not Pinterest pins are copyright infringement because late that night I received an email from Silvia Oviedo, the Head of Creator and International Growth at Pinterest.
 I’d like to share that email with my response here.

 Let’s break down the Pinterest white dots dilemma paragraph by paragraph.
 Silvia’s words are in bold italics.

 “Hi Kyla — Thank you for taking the time to share your feedback, and for being a Pinner all these years.”

 Hi Silvia!
 Thanks so much for reaching out.
 I’m assuming you are referring to my Open Letter To Pinterest.
 It seems to have made quite a kerfluffle in the content creator world.
 And yes, started pinning on Pinterest as a beta user.
 The platform is near and dear to my heart.